ryanbarouki/mapl/README.md

 ## Dev TODOs
 - make the breakdown zoom level closer
-- save number of hints used to persistent state and take into account with scoring
 - Multiple rounds
-- Share feature for daily game
 - ability to go back to previous zoom levels of guesses?

 - Different map types